 Of course license & permits, food, water, boots, camouflage, and an orange shooting vest, but what other gear would be needed?

 A good rifle is a good start for a hunter.
 A shotgun is more versatile for more types of game, but it only well suited for close range encounters.
 A rifle can be used effectively at short, medium, and long ranges.

-A bolt action rifle in a caliber like 308 is an excellent start and well suited for most game in North America.
+A 308 bolt action rifle is an excellent start and well suited for most game in North America.
 I’d suggest a Winchester Model 70, a Remington 700, or a Savage Hunter.